ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

   Preferred responsible node in source server.
 * **DelayReplicationFor**
   Amount of time to delay replication.
-  The following sample shows a 30 minute delay.
+  The following sample shows a 30-minute delay.
 Delay can also be set by days, hours, and seconds.

 {CODE ExternalReplicationWithMentorAndDelay@Server\OngoingTasks\ExternalReplicationSamples.cs /}